 Descending ii V Minor Blues Intermediate Chords

-The final intermediate minor Blues chord study will use rootless versions of the previous beginner level study.
+The final intermediate chord study uses rootless versions of the previous beginner study.

-One way to practice any of these intermediate chord studies is to play the beginner version first, followed by the intermediate version.
+One way to practice these intermediate chord studies is to play the beginner version first, followed by the intermediate version.

-This’ll allow you to compare them, and give you two versions to play when jamming on minor Blues tunes in your playing.
+This allows you to compare them, and gives you two versions to play when jamming on minor blues tunes in your playing.